Our bodies heal best when we're relaxed.

 - A bodywork philosophy based on the idea that nerves and fascia co-exist - by working directly with the nerves, you can create ease in the surrounding tissues.

 - Soothing to the nervous system and effective at treating pain and improving range of motion.

 - Focuses on tight areas in muscles and fascia to decrease local and referred pain.

 - Increases the movement of lymph fluid throughout the body, and may reduce excessive swelling and aid in injury recovery.

-- A very gentle and effective style of bodywork that creates wellbeing throughout the entire body.
+- A very gentle and effective style of bodywork that promotes wellbeing throughout the entire body.